Looking to buy a Christmas tree in London? Here are a few brilliant places to pick yourself up a dapper Douglas fir.

 1. The Christmas Forest, across London

 When something is called ‘The Christmas Forest’, you just know it’s going to be a winter wonderland.
-They’ve got locations in Battersea, Dulwich, Highbury, Hackney, Finsbury Park, Stoke Newington, Ealing, Kensal Green, Putney and Richmond.
+They’ve got locations in Battersea, Dulwich, Highbury, Hackney, Finsbury Park, Stoke Newington, Ealing, Kensal Green, Putney, Richmond, and the Lea Valley.
 They also sell gorgeous festive wreaths, and bunches of mistletoe – but even better than the chance of a festive snog is the knowledge that for every Christmas tree they sell, The Christmas Forest plant a tree in the Sahel region of Africa.
 Having done it for ten years, they’re now closing in on the 300,000th tree planted.
-Much better than a patronising Christmas charity single.
+Much better than a patronising Christmas charity single, isn’t it?

 Find your nearest location here.